-In order to deal with these risks, and to provide for the recapitalisation of banks, following the temporary recapitalisation of Nova Ljubljanska banka described above, the National Assembly has adopted, a law to strengthen the stability of banks by assembling a comprehensive set of measures to deal with non-performing loans and distressed assets on the banks' balance sheets.
-For a discussion of this new legislation, see "The Slovenian Economy - Pending Reforms relating to Pensions, Government Privatisation and Bank Recapitalisation."
+In order to deal with these risks, and to provide for the recapitalisation of banks, the National Assembly has adopted a law to strengthen the stability of banks by assembling a comprehensive set of measures to deal with non-performing loans and distressed assets on the banks' balance sheets.
+For a discussion of this new legislation, see "The Slovenian Economy - Reforms related to Pensions, Government Privatisation and Bank Recapitalisation."